 Introduction

-Evidence synthesis automation is fast-moving research area.
+Evidence synthesis automation is a fast-moving research area.

 Given the significant time investment required by evidence syntheses, there has been extensive research into methods and tools for automating or semi-automating parts of the process.
 This page serves as a resource where you can find links to automation tools and scholarly conversations around systematic review automation.

-Automation can be considered in two ways.
-One: automating tasks so as to assist humans in completing stages of the systematic review process (e.g. a tool which extracts keywords from titles and abstracts to aid the librarian in creating a search string).
-Two: automating tasks so as to replace humans in stages of the systematic review process (e.g. a tool which automatically assesses and assigns a risk of bias rating to a study).
+- Automating tasks so as to assist humans in completing stages of the systematic review process (e.g. a tool which extracts keywords from titles and abstracts to aid the librarian in creating a search string).

 There are currently no tools which are reliable enough to replace humans entirely at any stage of the systematic review process.
 However, there are many tools (with a variety of learning curves) which allow for a semi-automation of tasks so as to assist human reviewers.